General Information

 Thank you for your interest in pursuing a graduate degree in Computer Science at Montana State University.
 If you are seeking a dynamic department that offers exciting research opportunities in a beautiful setting, you have come to the right place!

-Your undergraduate degree does not have to be in Computer Science to be admitted to the Master's program, although in most cases students from other disciplines will be required to take a number of additional courses.
+Your undergraduate degree does not have to be in Computer Science to be admitted into the Master's program, although in most cases students from other disciplines will be required to take a number of additional courses.
 In order to be admitted directly into the Ph.D. program you must have a degree in Computer Science or a closely related discipline.
 Furthermore, to be admitted into the Ph.D. program, you must typically either find a faculty member who agrees to be your initial advisor or have a successful track record of Computer Science research.

 II.
 Financial Support Information